xmhafiz/codility-lesson-swift/README.md

 ## Codility Lessons Solutions in Swift 3
 Hey, just for a fun.
-Some solutions for codility lesson for my reference or may benefit to others
+Some solutions for [Codility](https://codility.com/programmers/) lesson for my reference or may benefit to others

 ### Lesson 3 - FrogJmp
 ```swift